Last updated: Jan, 2021

 But there is another set of family members who would adamantly disagree: Those parents who coached their children from a very young age to become sport or artistic prodigies.
 They will argue – once their Tiger becomes a champ – that destiny can be arranged.

 While a Diva's success might be attributed to destiny, there are a million other hopefuls out there like her that are equally talented, that could have succeeded, but didn't.
 We have to argue that they were actually destined to fail.
 They tried just as hard, didn't they?
 They just didn't have that incredible voice the Diva was luckily born with that the judges went crazy over.

-Clearly, enormous effort will be required to reach the top echelons of any given sport.
-It's no good having a trait unless you push it, and a strong will to go with it is paramount.
+Clearly, enormous effort will be required to reach the top echelons of any given career.
+It's no good having a trait unless you push it, and a strong will 'to go with' is paramount.
 Destiny expects the cooperation of a multitude of forces and the alignment of umpteen paths before the desired goal is reached.

 At this point, it will surely become apparent to most that trying to align with our destiny this way is nothing but a false hope.
 If we must apply self-determined work in order to attain a destined goal then it follows that destiny is not predetermined.
 Such efforts fall nicely within the parameters of Free Will where the future evolves by virtue of our machinations.
 However, in this scenario there is no such thing as destiny.